 It is an open question though as to how $\ETOLfin$ compares to $\UFIN$.
-For finite-index $\ETOL$, uncontrolled systems, defined similarly to our definition of uncontrolled, does not restrict languages accepted.
+For finite-index $\ETOL$, uncontrolled systems, defined similarly to our definition of uncontrolled, is identical to finite-index $\ETOL$.
 Furthermore, it is known that $\ETOLfin$ is closed under Kleene-$*$ \cite{RozenbergFiniteIndexETOL} and therefore contains $\{a^nb^n c^n : n>0\}^*$.
 But we conjecture that this language is not in $\UFIN$ despite being in $\FIN$ by the proposition above.
 This would imply that $\UFIN$ is incomparable with $\ETOLfin$ by Corollary \ref{notETOL}.
 Finally we observe that it would be interesting to know whether the inclusion $ \UFINONE\subseteq \UFIN $ is strict or not.
 The examples presented in this paper would suggest that the two latter families could be equal.

 We finally note that the class of linear indexed languages studied by Duske and Parchmann is a proper subset of the one studied by Gazdar and Vijayy-Shanker.
 An example of a language in the second class but not in the first, is the language $L = \{a^n b^n c^n \$ a^m b^m c^m \mid n,m \geq 0\}$ which appears in the remarks following Theorem \ref{First-hierarchy}.
 It might then also be interesting to study the class of Gazdar and Vijayy-Shanker in connection with finite index restrictions.